AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-patient-core-1-intro.md

 #### Profile specific guidance
-- Country of birth is represented using `Patient.extension` [birthPlace extension](http://hl7.org/fhir/StructureDefinition/patient-birthPlace)
+- Country of birth is represented using `Patient.extension` [birthPlace extension](http://hl7.org/fhir/R4/extension-patient-birthplace.html)
-  - A sytem may use `address.text` if they birth place address is not stored in discrete elements
+  - A system may use `address.text` if birth place address is not stored in discrete elements
 - See the [Representing communication preferences](guidance.html#representing-communication-preferences) section for guidance
-- A patient's biological sex is a separate Observation resource, e.g. biological sex assigned at birth conforms to [AU Sex Assigned At Birth](http://hl7.org.au/fhir/4.0.0/StructureDefinition-au-sexassignedatbirth.html)
+- A patient's biological sex is represented as a separate Observation resource

 #### Boundaries and relationships